Dr. Blake Wilde

-I am new to the Reno area, but my soon-to-be husband has lived in Reno for the past 7 years.
-When we’re not busy planning our wedding, we love to try new restaurants and travel to visit our friends and family.
+I am new to the Reno area, but my husband has lived in Reno for the past 7 years.
+We love to try new restaurants and travel to visit our friends and family.
 We are both California born-and-bred, so we like to keep warm during the winter, but once the sun is out, our favorite thing to do is to visit Lake Tahoe.

 I am a member of the American Academy of Pediatric Dentistry and am an Albert Schweitzer Fellow for Life.
 I am currently pursuing my board certification in pediatric dentistry.

-Fun fact: Bui is pronounced Boo-EE, like a buoy that floats in the water Courses every year.
+Fun fact: Bui is pronounced Boo-EE, like a buoy that floats in the water.

 Dr. David Ember

 Dr. David Ember is an ancient graduate of the Ohio State University College of Dentistry and is a former resident of Nationwide Children’s Hospital in Columbus, Ohio.
 He has practiced in five states, the Kingdom of Saudi Arabia, and he temporarily responded to the medical emergency of Hurricane Katrina declared in Louisiana.

 His current wanderlust as a director for “Dental Care International” transports him to Sri Lanka, Ecuador, and to a non-profit dental clinic in Las Vegas recognized by Congress.
 Fortunately, the allure of Northern Nevada has captured his attention…until he retires.